StrangeJay/DevOps-Project2/README.md

 Now you can create a PHP script that will connect to MySQL and query for your content.
 Create a new PHP file in your custom web root directory using your preferred editor.
 We’ll use nano for that:
 `nano /var/www/projectlemp/todo_list.php`

-The following PHP script connects to the MySQL database and queries for the content of the todo_list table, displays the results in a list.
+The following PHP script connects to the MySQL database and queries for the content of the todo_list table, displaying the results in a list.
 If there is a problem with the database connection, it will throw an exception.
 Copy this content into your todo_list.php script:
 ![Screenshot_20221208_125220](https://user-images.githubusercontent.com/105195327/206440034-830351a6-d138-4341-901f-734b3c585d4c.png)